top of page

 Tutorial Slides

-Universal Decoding by Guessing Random Additive Noise Decoding - GRAND
+Guessing Random Additive Noise Decoding Tutorial

 Muriel Médard, Ken R. Duffy